 How to view the long-term and short-term holdings separately?

-Even though the holdings can be viewed separately, they cannot be sold separately.
-Purchase and sale of securities are accounted for based on the First-In-First-Out (FIFO) method as per the Income-tax guidelines (WEB).
-The shares purchased first are considered to be sold first from the demat account.
+Although holdings can be viewed separately, they cannot be sold separately.
+Income-tax guidelines (WEB) require that the First-In-First-Out (FIFO) method be used to account for the purchase and sale of securities.
+This means that the securities purchased first will be considered sold first from the demat account.

 While filing income tax returns, it is the responsibility of the investor to indicate whether the sale resulted in a short-term or long-term capital gain or loss.
 Although securities in a demat are not differentiated by purchase date, the IT department and Zerodha's P&L statements follow the FIFO method.
 Therefore, when determining the purchase price and capital gains or losses, the securities purchased first will be considered sold first.